1971–72 New York Nets season: ABA Draft

-Special Circumstances Draft
+ABA Special Circumstances Draft

 Before the regular season began for the ABA, they would host a unique little draft held in Memphis, Tennessee (home of the Memphis Pros) called the "Special Circumstances Draft" that was done in response to the NBA implementing a new mini-draft of theirs for college undergraduate players called the "Hardship Draft" during the 1971 NBA draft period.
 Similar to the "Hardship Draft" in the NBA, only a select few teams would actually end up participating in this specific draft (in this case, the New York Nets, Carolina Cougars, and Denver Rockets).
 Unlike the "Hardship Draft" for the NBA (which saw five players get selected in that specific draft), however, the "Special Circumstances Draft" that the ABA held on September 10, 1971 (the same day as the NBA's own "Hardship Draft") had only three total players (all junior players while in college) get selected in this draft, with two players get selected in the second round and one player selected in the fourth round (meaning no first round or third round draft picks were made in that draft and the second round actually held the #1 pick in this particular draft).
 Because of the unusual formatting done there, the Denver Rockets would technically get the #1 pick in this specific draft, while the Nets got the #3 pick in the fourth round with their only selection there.